riddler/predicator/impl/ex/README.md

 # Predicator

-Predicator is a safe (does not eval code), user facing boolean predicate engine.
+Predicator is a secure, non-evaling condition (boolean predicate) engine for end users.

 It turns a string like `"score > 600 or income > 9000"` along with a supplied context into a `true` or `false`.

-This predicate can be stored as an attribute of a model (ex: an Offer model could store a predicate indicating if it is available to a customer).
+This condition can be stored as an attribute of a model (ex: an Offer model could store a condition indicating if it is available to a customer).

 ## Usage